 Kabuli Chickpeas are available in white and tan colours.
 It is grown in Europe, Chile, Africa, Afghanistan and Pakistan.

-You May Also Like: Green Peas Health Benefits & Side-effects
+Popular Post: Green Peas Health Benefits & Side-effects

 Chickpea Nutrition Facts